 All integrative projects are proofread by a style editor.
 After the assessment of of the student's portfolio and project, and after all revisions in the project file have been approved by the faculty reader, the candidate submits a complete copy of the integrative project to the Office of Ministerial Formation and Advanced Studies.
-The style editor then proofreads for correct form, style and grammar.
-When the editor returns the integrative project file, the candidate makes the necessary corrections and submits af final, corrected copy to the Office of Ministerial Formation and Advanced Studies, no more than three months after graduation.
+The style editor then proofreads for correct form, style, and grammar.